 By “esoteric religion,” I basically have in mind any religion whose core, authoritative writings are capable of having and were intended by its authors to have “double meanings”; so that any religion whose authoritative writings are overtly and indisputably allegorical, or parabolic, or obscurely metaphorical, symbolic, or figurative, would qualify as an “esoteric” religion.
 And any “mythical” religion would necessarily also be an “esoteric” religion, since “myth” obviously involves obscurely metaphorical, symbolic, or figurative communication.

 My personal belief is that the so-called “mythicist” position regarding the life narrative of Jesus, which views that life narrative as myth or allegory, is the correct one; and that means, based on what I just wrote, that I believe Christianity qualifies as an “esoteric religion.”
 Even if it were assumed for the sake of argument that the character of “Jesus” was originally based on a single historical individual, so long as it can be shown that there was substantial embellishment, “legend-making,” “myth-making,” and allegorizing occurring in the telling of his life-story, then at some point that just blends into the mythicist position anyway.
 So the essential question to be asked is whether or not significant allegorical or mythical elements can be discerned in the Gospel narratives of Jesus’s life story; if they can, the figure of “Jesus” becomes a “mythical” figure—and thus an “esoteric” figure, located at the center of an “esoteric” religion.
 Mythicist authors have already made an argument for the position that these allegorical or mythical elements do in fact exist in the supposedly “historical” accounts found in the Gospels and elsewhere in the Bible; so that, in terms of what I am personally trying to do, I do not feel the need to revisit that particular argument except to refer people to the writings of those authors if they still have doubts about the allegorical or mythical nature of the Gospels.
-(As for myself, based partly on the amount of time I have spent trying to make sense of the Bible, I cannot help but consider the matter to be obvious, and so have not felt any pressing need to read those authors’ books myself.)

 [As an aside, even if one were to assume for the sake of argument that Jesus was an entirely historical figure, and that the details of his life story were in no way allegorized or mythicized, it is indisputable that he spoke in the language of esotericism, by way of the cryptic parables, proverbs, figures, and similitudes that he would tell.
 That means that even if one does not accept the mythicist position regarding the life narrative of Jesus, it is, in theory, still possible to view the New Testament Gospels as esoteric writings that were—at least potentially—meant to express opposition to the esoteric form of religion, whenever one finds such parabolic, or proverbial, or figurative communications being made.
 Having said that, however, I emphasize that I do think an interpreter will have far more success in his or her efforts to “make sense” of the Bible if the assumption is first made that the life narrative of Jesus was in fact deliberately designed and constructed for the purpose of “being mythical,” that is to say, having esoteric significance.
 I say that partly because I believe that many of the parables that Jesus tells in the Gospels were meant to be understood by the reader as implicitly relating to the events of his own life story, and as referring to the symbolic significance of those events—making it difficult, if not impossible, to neatly separate the two types of textual material from each other.
 As an example of what I mean, first consider the use of the Greek word ek-cheō, meaning “to pour out,” in the “Parable of the Wineskins” that Jesus tells in Matthew 9:17; and then consider the use of the same word in Matthew 26:27-29, where Jesus is speaking of himself, and is analogizing the “pouring out” (ek-cheō) of “wine” to the “pouring out” (or “shedding”: ek-cheō) of his own “blood.”]